 Take a warm shower before bed and cool your room

-Warming your body with a hot shower before bed and then stepping into the cooler air will prepare your body for nice sleep.
+Warming your body with a hot shower before bed and then stepping into the cooler air will prepare your body for a nice sleep.
 A shower can also be very relaxing for your tired body.

 Wear socks to bed